 At the same time, they also can’t afford to lose time or money by sticking to outdated payment methods and bookkeeping headaches.

-It’s best to choose a rent payment system that automates payments, provides financial tracking, and keeps rent collection organized to save hours each month.
+It’s best to choose a rent payment system that automates payments, offers payment tracking, and keeps rent collection organized to save hours each month.

 Once you’ve chosen a rent payment platform, setting it up is the next step.
 Most systems follow a simple process: